AjieDev/Free-Win10-Activation/README.md

 # Information

-This Script will activate your windows ( version 10 all edition ) in seconds
+This Script will activate your windows ( version 10 listed edition ) in seconds

 <b>Supported Products:</b>
 - Windows 10 Home N